Political Mobilizing: The Big Picture

 Posting the Positions:

-- Once you have had a look around, gone to a couple of the universities, watched the video above and seen what is there, then you are good to get started.
+- Once you have had a look around, gone to a couple of the universities, watched the videos above and seen what is there, then you are good to get started.

-- On this spreadsheet, you will see several tabs across the bottom.
-Click on the ‘Symplicity’ tab.
-Find the next school that needs updating/the posting has expired – is red.
+- On this spreadsheet, find the next school that needs updating/the posting has expired – is red.

-- Click on the link to the school’s career site, in column C.
+- Click on the link to the school’s career site.